learningmatter-mit/VOID/README.md

 Navigate to `cython_wrapper/` in the Zeo++ directory and edit `setup_alt.py` to point the variables `includedirs` and `libdirs` to the correct Voro++ directory.
 Run `python setup_alt.py develop` to install Zeo++ python bindings.

 If you have problems compiling this library, please try contacting the Zeo++ developers.
+We do not offer support for compilation of Zeo++, Voro++ or other dependencies.

 Finally, install the `VOID` package by navigating to the VOID directory and running: